rauc/rauc/docs/using.rst

 The last type are `hooks`.
 They are much like `handlers`, except that they are contained in the update bundle.
-Thus they allow to flexibly extend or customize a single (or multiple) updates by some special behavior.
+Thus they allow to flexibly extend or customize one or more updates by some special behavior.
 A common example would be using a per-slot post-install hook that handles configuration migration for a new system version.
 Hooks are especially useful to handle details of installing an update which were not considered in the